Georgia governor: Loss of All-Star game will hurt minorities

 “It’s minority-owned businesses that have been hit harder than most because of an invisible virus by no fault of their own,” Gov. Brian Kemp said.
 “And these are the same minority businesses that are now being impacted by another decision that is by no fault of their own.”

 Kemp spoke along with Georgia Attorney General Chris Carr, also a Republican, at a seafood and po’boy restaurant miles from the stadium in a suburb north of Atlanta where the game would have been held, though he said he didn’t think the business was minority-owned.

+He has previously criticized MLB’s decision.
 The game will now be played in Denver.
-Kemp noted the city has a much smaller percentage of African Americans than Atlanta.
+Kemp noted Saturday the city has a much smaller percentage of African Americans than Atlanta.

 Critics say it’s the voting law that will disproportionately affect communities of color.
+Kemp’s news conference on Saturday was trying to deflect from that, as the governor gears up for next year’s election to try to win a second term, said Aklima Khondoker, state director of the voting rights group, All Voting is Local.

 MLB Commissioner Rob Manfred has said he made the decision to move the All-Star events after discussions with individual players and the Players Alliance, an organization of Black players formed after the death of George Floyd last year, and that the league opposed restrictions to the ballot box.